thoughtworks/what_they_say/README.md

 We started this project with a reasearch of two friends deaf on [ThoughtWorks](https://www.thoughtworks.com/)

-They found the project [speak-extension](https://github.com/charliegerard/speak-extension) by Chalie Gerard and we tried to implement something closer and more customized.
+They found the project [speak-extension](https://github.com/charliegerard/speak-extension) by Charlie Gerard and we tried to implement something closer and more customized.

 Now we have a name: "What Thet Say" and people helping =)